 Unlike other citrus trees, kumquats can grow well in cooler conditions.
 The fruit itself is both tart and sweet.
 The best thing about kumquats?

 You can eat them without peeling, and they can be eaten in several different ways!
-If you haven't grown a kumquat tree yet, or are wondering what to do with kumquats you already have, then you'll want to continue reading below.
+If you are wondering what to do with kumquats you already have, then you'll want to continue reading below.

 Here are 3 different things that you can try with your kumquats!